cyberbotics/webots/docs/discord/technical-questions-2020.md

 If pheremones are supposed to be laid down in the environment, like ant trails, I'd suggest considering using a Webots pen device to paint the pheremone trails onto the surfaces that your robots drive over, and use low-resolution cameras or IR sensors aimed at the ground to detect the presence of such trails.
 If you want the pheromones to slowly dissipate, you could set your world's inkevaporation rate to have the pheremone trails slowly dissolve.

-##### Olivier Michel [Cyberbotics] 12/02/2020 07:23:49
-We recently found a bug corresponding to what you describe and already implemented a fix, see: [https://github.com/cyberbotics/webots/pull/2482](https://github.com/cyberbotics/webots/pull/2482) (we just merged it, so that it will be shipped in the next nightly builds).

-##### Justin Fisher [Moderator] 12/02/2020 09:14:54
-Yes that does indeed look like the same bug I was experiencing, and I was indeed experiencing it only in cases where the imported device was placed after the endpoint of a joint (ball not hinge), and only for the last such device imported that way.
-It looks like the workaround you'd initially found was just to import more stuff afterwards to somehow trigger it to update the device list?
-I'm not absolutely sure, but I think that some of the cases where I had the error were ones where I had imported some more stuff after the problematic device, but I can play around with this to see if I can find a workaround like that, at least until we get to a stage where my students will have downloaded the actual fix.
-Thanks!

 ##### Olivier Michel [Cyberbotics] 12/02/2020 09:16:45
 The actual fix should be available tomorrow in ~~Webots R2020b-rev2~~ nightly build.